dgrumm/speedtest-tracker/README.md

 # Speedtest Tracker

-Speedtest Tracker is a comprehensive application that measures and tracks internet speed over time.
+Speedtest Tracker is a application that measures and tracks internet speed over time.
 The project includes a Node.js backend, a React.js web frontend, a React Native iOS application, and uses InfluxDB for data storage.

 ## Project Structure